For applicants & project representatives presenting to the Greater Wilshire Neighborhood Council (GWNC) Land Use Committee (LUC)

 - Setbacks (noting current and existing neighborhood setbacks)

-- Open spaces (noting public use spaces and private open spaces)
+- Open spaces (noting public use spaces and semi-private or private open spaces)

 - Building organization, location on the lot, scale and form of building elements including: